EdWire/AdminAPI-2.0/Docker/README.md

 3. `db.pgsql.admin.Dockerfile`

-    Purpose of this file to setup the EdFi_Admin database image which includes Admin API specific tables.
+    The purpose of this file to setup the EdFi_Admin database image which includes Admin API specific tables.
 It utilizes database artifacts located at "Docker\Application\EdFi.Ods.AdminApi\Artifacts\PgSql\Structure\Admin".

+4. `db.mssql.admin.Dockerfile`

+    The purpose of this file to setup the EdFi_Admin database image which includes Admin API specific tables.
+It utilizes database artifacts located at "Docker\Application\EdFi.Ods.AdminApi\Artifacts\MsSql\Structure\Admin".

 ## Non-development environments